Free shipping when you spend $50 or more!

 Vijay and I at SCA Expo 2017

 Looking back on it now, Vikram has been a huge inspiration to what the Velodrome green coffee sourcing program has come to be.
-It's relationship focused and as personal as possible.
-Vikram now has a few other coffees he works with outside the several grades of PNG, but it was after relationships had been established and the same mark of quality and sustainability that Benchmark Coffee Traders upholds had been nailed by the other suppliers.
-We do the same here at Velodrome... there's some origins we simply won't have until there's a perfect source.
-Until then, it's doing the simple things right and working closely with the people we do know.
+It's relationship-focused and as personal as possible.
+Vikram now has a few other coffees he works with outside the several grades of PNG, but only after relationships were established and the same mark of quality and sustainability upheld by Benchmark Coffee Traders had been nailed by other suppliers.

 photo: @Belenphoto

-Anyway, many more stories could be told but hopefully this provides a glimpse into why we love this coffee so much.
-It's been a mainstay since day one and it will likely not being going anywhere soon as it's hard to find another coffee buying relationship quite like this one.
-So, thanks again Vikram, Vijay and the whole team at Sigri Estate, we'll keep looking forward to serving the next cup of your coffee!
+Many more stories could be told but hopefully this provides a glimpse into why we love this coffee so much.
+It's been a mainstay since day one and it will likely not be going anywhere soon as it's hard to find another coffee buying relationship quite like this one.

 ← Older Post Newer Post →